 Recently, I had a discussion with my wife regarding an important aspect of our marriage which is sex and natural family planning.
 For some days, I tried gathering my thoughts together so I can passionately explain what I realized, but instead of trying to find the best way to explain it, I just released my words.
-After all was said and done, my wife completely understood my point of view and I felt we had a unique experience to bond further on God’s definition of marriage and to authentically live out the Church’s teaching on marriage.
+After all, was said and done, my wife completely understood my point of view and I felt we had a unique experience to bond further on God’s definition of marriage and to authentically live out the Church’s teaching.

 Now you might ask, what were my thoughts that I wanted to convey?
 Mainly about how birth control made me feel like I couldn’t trust God.